cpp977/Xped/README.md

 | `XPED_USE_SCALAPACK` | `OFF` | Enable scalapack linking (only useful for MPI programs). |
 | `XPED_VECTOR_LIB` | `Eigen` | Used matrix library for plain tensor operations. |

+## Documentation

+Browse the [documenation](https://cpp977.github.io/Xped "docs") to learn about the capabilities of the library.